davidlim229/flappy-bird/README.md

-# Final Project
+# Flappy Bird
-I decided to make a Flappy Bird game using OpenFrameworks in C++.
+This is a Flappy Bird game created in C++ using OpenFrameworks.
 I used the ofxGui library, ofSoundPlayer, ofGraphics and various other libraries.

 # Directions